MicrosoftDocs/PlayReady/Docs/Overview/scenariosubscriptioncontent.md

       1. The user starts watching episode 1 of a TV series.

-      1. The service pushes episodes 2, 3, and 4 to the device (the device app downloads these episodes, and the associated persistent licenses).
+      1. The service pushes episodes 2, 3, and 4 to the device (the device application downloads these episodes, and the associated persistent licenses).

       1. The user gets disconnected in the subway.